rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection/README.md

 <img src="https://github.com/rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection/blob/master/7.Images/G4.png", , width = 50% />
 <p>

-4. EMG + FSR Data
+4. EMG + FMG Data

 Here in the fusion of data from FSR and EMG, both the sensor readings are combined based on the similar gestures performed.
 The fusion of data is carried through combinatorial features that are extracted from the sensor signals.